 - The wine should be sweeter than the food

-– The wine should have the same flavor intensity as the food
+- The wine should have the same flavour intensity as the food

-– Red wines pair best with strong flavored meats
+- Red wines pair best with strongly flavoured meats

 - White wines pair best with lighter meats